KevinKra/AWS_resources/certifications/Solutions_associate.md

 - You can have 1 minute intervals by turning on detailed monitoring.
 - You can create CloudWatch alarms which trigger notifications.
 - CloudWatch is about performance, CloudTrail is about auditing.
-- CloundTrail monitors API calls in the AWS environment.
+- CloudTrail monitors API calls in the AWS environment.
 - Can create Dashboards.
 - Can create Events.
 - Can create Logs to aggregate, monitor, and store logging data.